dnzengou/google-kubernetes/README.md

 On the Navigation menu (Navigation menu ), click Compute Engine > VM instances.
 Click the link in the External IP column for your first VM.
 A new browser tab opens, containing a Web page that contains the cat image

+### Note.
+Some steps were missing, such as `cd orchestrate-with-kubernetes` and "stop SSH window and enter `sudo cp index.nginx-debian.html /var/www/html` in a new one.

 ***